plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/tools/traffic_annotation/auditor/README.md

 Example:
   `traffic_annotation_auditor --build-path=out/Debug`

-The binaries of this file and the clang tool are checked out into `tools/traffic_annotation/bin/[platform]`.
+The binary for this file is checked out into `tools/traffic_annotation/bin/[platform]`.
 This is only done for Linux and Windows platforms now and will be extended to other platforms later.